Shirataki noodles are a unique food that's very filling yet low in calories.

 - Preheat oven to 350°F (175°C).

-- Rinse the noodles under running water for at least 2 minutes.
+- Rinse the noodles under running water for at least two minutes.

 - Transfer the noodles to a skillet and cook over medium-high heat for 5–10 minutes, stirring occasionally.